The only hands-on, how-to book on this topic available anywhere in such depth.

 This book covers the breadth of this new and demanding career field of the Digital Imaging Technicians (DITs).
 A section of the digital imaging industry that is growing leaps and bounds.

-This carrier and skill set grows daily as almost all feature films, corporate and television productions have moved from film to digital acquisition.
+This carrier and the need for this skill set grows daily as almost all feature films, corporate and television productions have moved from film to digital acquisition.

 The full scope of the DIT functions on set is highly misunderstood.
 How to actually do the job, what software to use and how to build a DIT station are still mysteries to most.
 This book solves all that under one cover.